Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the specific action ('Update a rate plan charge on a subscription') and identifies the exact resource being modified.
-It distinguishes itself from sibling tools like 'add_subscription_rate_plan_charge' (which creates new charges) and 'update_subscription_rate_plan' (which updates different subscription components), making the purpose unambiguous.
+The description clearly states 'Update a rate plan charge on a subscription' and provides the exact HTTP PUT endpoint.
+It distinguishes itself from sibling tools like 'add_subscription_rate_plan_charge' (add) and 'remove_subscription_rate_plan_charge' (remove), making the tool's purpose unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.